Main menu:

 Passing the English and civics tests

-Most applicants will need to understand and answer questions in English and to write one or two sentences in English.
+Most applicants will need to understand and answer questions in English and to read and write a short sentence in English.
 They also need to correctly answer six questions on a ten-question test about US civics and history.

 Who does NOT have to read and write English